wulff/drh_dk/sites/all/modules/contrib/nodereference_explorer/README.txt

    a.
 Content: Choose the field preview display from the list the displays (depends on choosen View)
    b.
 Dialog: Specify dialog related settings here, e. g. title or window size.
 It is recommended that you select "Modalframe"
       as your dialog API.
 Choose a dialog theme from the available options.
 Note that you might specify a CSS scope for certain themes.
+   c.
+Create and reference (modalframe only): Check this option if you want the "create" button show up which lets you create and reference
+      nodes on the fly.
+The available node types are taken from the global setting "Content types that can be referenced".
 3. Global settings (two possibilities):
    a.
 Content types that can be referenced: A default view shipped with the module will be referenced with three displays: table, grid and list.
 Use this as a starting point for your custom view.